 Marketing tools

-The aforementioned marketing instruments need the fourth element to be successful, which is P like special offer.
+The aforementioned marketing instruments for full success they need a fourth element, which is P as in special offer.
 Imagine that the product is manufactured taking into account the needs of consumers.
 At the same time, it has the right price and is available at points of sale convenient for customers.
 Perfectly?
 Not entirely, because the consumer is not aware of its price, function, availability, etc. Without proper promotion, the company's marketing efforts may fail.
 Therefore, promotion is an important component of the marketing mix as it relates to the process of informing, persuading and influencing the consumer to make a choice and buy a specific product.
 The promotion is aimed at sales support, providing potential consumers with information about the availability, features and applications of the product.
 This is done, among others by public relationswhether by implementing strategies under online marketing.

 Marketing instruments in the service market

 Selling something that a potential buyer cannot touch, see, feel or hear makes marketing your services a unique challenge.
-Regardless of whether the company sells services to individual customers or other companies - using then b2b marketing - the marketing instruments mentioned under the 4P concept need to be expanded.
-Thus, in response to a more complex distribution of services, the 4P concept has been extended to 7P.
-The added 3 P's look like this:
+Regardless of whether the company sells services to individual customers or other companies - using then b2b marketing – marketing instruments listed under the 4P concept need to be expanded.
+In response to a more complex distribution of services, the 4P concept was therefore extended to 7Ps.
+The added 3 P's are as follows:

 – people (People) who have become the most important part of the marketing mix.
 Perhaps even more important than the product itself, according to the principle "you can have the perfect product, but without people who want this product and sell it, you have nothing";